 Basic Concept of Forest Gardening

 In the 1980s, the pioneer of forest gardening developed a laser system based on the designs of nature.
 This 7-layer system forms the basis of forest farming practices today.
-The layers consist of a canopy of fruit trees that not only provide sustenance but offer the appropriate shade for crops grown beneath this protective coverage.
+The layers consist of a canopy of fruit trees that provide sustenance and offer the appropriate shade for crops grown beneath this protective coverage.
 Beneath this canopy are six more layers, including a lower layer of nut-bearing trees, a layer of fruit-bearing shrubs, a layer of herbs and perennial vegetables, a layer of root plants, a layer of ground cover plants, and a vertical layer of vine plants.
 The structure of these layers produces an ecological balance in which all of the trees and plants within this system work symbiotically to ensure healthy mutual benefits.
-Once in place, this sustainable system requires little interference by man.
+Once in place, this sustainable system requires little interference from man.

 Some of the best crops for forest gardening systems include various fruits (blueberry, blackberry, huckleberry), leeks, a variety of nuts, syrups, herbs, and medicinal plants like ginseng and black cohosh.
 These are just a few examples.
 Carrots, cabbage, and food plants that are hardy and can survive colder months can all be viable choices.

 Source of Information on Forest Gardening